-Note: If you are connecting to a Windows 2003[®] server and attempt to load an ISO image from the server, you may receive an error stating "Virtual Media mounting on port failed.
+Note: If you are connecting to a Windows 2003® server and attempt to load an ISO image from the server, you may receive an error stating "Virtual Media mounting on port failed.
 Unable to connect to the file server or incorrect File Server username and password".
-If this occurs, disable "Microsoft Network Server: Digitally Sign Communications".
+If this occurs, disable "Microsoft Network Server: Digitally Sign Communications" option on the server under the Domain Controllers policies.